nsi319/Finetune-Transformers/README.md

 ```bash
 python run.py --help
 ```

-If you are using Google Colab, open [`finetuning.ipynb`](https://github.com/nsi319/Finetune-Transformers/blob/main/finetuning.ipynb) notebook and follow the instructions.
+If you are using **Google Colab**, Open [`colab/finetuning.ipynb`](https://github.com/nsi319/Finetune-Transformers/blob/main/colab/finetuning.ipynb) in Colab, save a copy in Drive and follow the instructions.

-* A number of pre-trained models can be finetuned such as:
-    * T5 (small, base, large, 3B, 11B)
-    * BART (base, large-cnn, large-mnli)
-    * Pegasus (large, xsum, multi_news)

-***
-Checkout [pre-trained models](https://huggingface.co/models) to see the checkpoints available for each of them.